Mastering Responsive Web Design with HTML5

 CSS Regions Module

-The Regions Module provides a content flow mechanism allowing to specify how content is flowing from one regions to others.
-Developer can just declare that for a specific display size some content elements flow to the defined regions.
+The Regions Module provided a content flow mechanism for specifying how content flows from one region to another.
+You could declare that, for a specific display size, certain content elements flow into defined layout regions.

 <div id="view">